isuftin/MLR-Integration-Testing/README.md

 #### Launching JMeter slave servers

+If you will be running JMeter tests using the JMeter GUI, you can skip this section.

 In order to perform the integration tests on MLR, JMeter is launched in a master/slave configuration.
 First, we launch three JMeter slave containers that sit and wait for the JMeter master to come online and provide instructions for testing.
 Once the testing has completed, the output files are provided back to master and written onto the file system.
 At this point, more testing may be run or the slaves may be shut down.

 In order to launch the JMeter slave containers, simply ensure the `launch_jmeter_servers.sh` script is executable and run it: